Excited doesn’t even come close to describing how I feel about moving abroad for an indefinite amount of time.

 If you’ve already chosen your destination, read up on it!
 Immerse yourself in information.
 Make sure you know what to expect with money, work availability, weather, the economy, everything.
 The more knowledge you have, the better prepared you’ll be when you arrive.

-If you haven’t chosen where you’ll be headed yet, weigh up your options and ask if each one a good choice for cost of living, WiFi availability, culture, and whether it’s a good travel hub.
+If you haven’t chosen where you’ll be headed yet, consider what country you’ll move to and ask if each one a good choice for cost of living, WiFi availability, culture, and whether it’s a good travel hub.
 Nomad List is a good resource for comparing all of the above!
 Also take into account that working visas are more difficult to get for some countries than others.

 2. Save some moolah

-I’ve never heard of anyone who has moved abroad without saving up a bunch of money first.
-Do a budget to figure out how much you will need and how much you’ll be spending when you get there.
+I’ve never heard of anyone who has moved abroad without saving up money first.
+Prepare a budget to figure out how much you will need and how much you’ll be spending when you get there.
 A good practice is to save up enough to cover three months of expenses and a return ticket, just in case.

 Some countries require up to 12 months validity on your passport before you enter.
 Make sure you’re aware of what will be required on arrival, and renew your passport beforehand if you have to.